Do1e

 VPN Alternatives#

-When the school's VPN server is unstable, consider using this, which is also relatively fast (provided that a successful P2P connection is established).
+When the school VPN server is unstable, you can consider using this, which is also relatively fast (provided that P2P connection is successful).

 image

-If capable, you can also consider building your own Zerotier or OpenVPN service.
+If you have the capability, you can also consider building your own Zerotier or OpenVPN service.

-Using Zerotier for P2P Connection with My Campus Server#
+Using Zerotier to Connect P2P with My Campus Server#

-Refer to xubiaolin/docker-zerotier-planet-client configuration to configure Zerotier One.
+Refer to xubiaolin/docker-zerotier-planet-client configuration to configure Zerotier One (only focus on the client configuration section).

 The planet file and network ID can be viewed by logging into https://nvtop.njucite.cn, or contact me.
 After configuration, contact me to provide the address for authentication.